merujans/24-25J-071/README.md

 Hardware Support:
 GPU Acceleration: Google Colab provides GPU resources to accelerate model training, especially for complex deep learning models if needed.

+J.S.R.Franklin-IT19246406

+Rice Quality Analysis Using Image Processing

+Welcome to the Rice Quality Analysis project repository!
+This project focuses on developing a system for analyzing rice grain quality using image processing and machine learning techniques.
+The goal is to classify rice grains based on their visual characteristics, identify defects, and ensure high-quality outputs for agricultural stakeholders.

+Features:
+Image Preprocessing: Resizing, denoising, and normalizing rice grain images.
+Defect Detection: Identifies defects such as cracks, discoloration, and broken grains.
+Feature Extraction: Analyzes size, shape, texture, and color of rice grains.
+Classification: Categorizes rice into high-quality, medium-quality, and low-quality classes.
+Machine Learning Integration: Utilizes ML models for accurate predictions.
+User-Friendly Interface: Displays results and quality assessment metrics.
+System Workflow
+Input: Capture images of rice grains using a camera or scanner.
+Preprocessing: Clean and normalize images for analysis.
+Defect Detection: Analyze images for cracks, discoloration, or broken grains.
+Feature Extraction: Extract key attributes like size, shape, and texture.
+Classification: Use machine learning models to categorize rice quality.
+Output: Generate a detailed report on rice grain quality.
+Getting Started
+Prerequisites
+To run this project, ensure you have the following installed:

+Python 3.8 or higher
+OpenCV
+TensorFlow or PyTorch
+NumPy
+Pandas
+Matplotlib

+How It Works:

+Upload Rice Images: Input images are captured and uploaded.
+Preprocessing: Images are cleaned and prepared for analysis.
+Defect Detection and Feature Extraction: The system processes the image to identify quality and defects.
+Classification: Machine learning algorithms categorize the grains into quality classes.
+Results: A detailed report is generated, including metrics and visual outputs.
+Technologies Used
+Programming Language: Python
+Libraries/Frameworks: OpenCV, TensorFlow, NumPy, Pandas, Scikit-learn
+Tools: Jupyter Notebook, Visual Studio Code,goole colab

+License:
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Acknowledgments:
+Inspiration for this project came from agricultural quality assessment needs.
+References include various academic papers and online resources on image processing and machine learning.

 Github repository link - https://github.com/merujans/24-25J-071.git